 Amount changes periodically. |

 The homestead exemption applies to real and personal property used as your residence in Maine, including a house, mobile home, co-op, or condominium.
 The exemption also includes burial plots.
-It also applies to property sales proceeds up to six months.
+It also applies to property sales proceeds for up to six months.

 You can file for bankruptcy in Maine after living there for more than 180 days.
-However, you must live in Maine much longer before using Maine exemptions—at least 730 days before filing, to be exact.
+However, you must live in Maine much longer before using Maine exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
-In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
+In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.

 You'll find Maine's homestead exemption in the Maine Revised Statutes at Me.
 Rev. Stat.
 Ann. tit.
 14, § 4422(1) on the Maine Legislature website, but the best way to protect your assets is by consulting with a local bankruptcy lawyer.

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
+Did you know Nolo has made the law easy for over fifty years?
+It's true, and we want to ensure you find what you need.
 Below you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You |